drowe67/codec2/README.md

    make
    ```

 This will create a working `libcodec2.dll` file for use with other applications (e.g. FreeDV GUI which is in wide spread use on Windows).
 Please note the utility/development command line applications (e.g. `freedv_rx.exe`) may not work exactly the same on the Windows CLI compared to running on a Unix machine/shell.
 For example pipes may not function as expected, and ctests are not supported.
-Our primary development and test environment is Unix, and we lack the resources to support and maintain these applications for other operating systems.
+Our primary development and test environment is Linux, and we lack the resources to support and maintain these applications for other operating systems.

 ## Including Codec 2 in an Android project